pedropreciado/expressr/README.md

 ![](https://raw.githubusercontent.com/pedropreciado/expressr/master/docs/screenshots/discover.png)

 The Discover page allows users to explore other users' posts on expressr.
 Users are displayed randomly, along with one of their posts.
-Here is where the current user